UltrascatterRED/CSCI-1210-WebDesign/JeanBilong-Phase2/Accessibility_Concerns.md

-# Accessibility Considerations for Website Personas
+# Accessibility Considerations for the Website

 This document outlines specific usability concerns for our personas and the resolutions to address those concerns, ensuring our website is accessible and user-friendly for all audiences.